 SIEMENS announced a ‘build processor’ for laser based powder bed fusion systems and a bit more.

 SIMENS partnered up with MATERIALISE using Magics in the background, allowing the entire build preparation.
-This means a seamless process from the first sketch to the scan information / machine data.
-The data generated will be an all-in-one format, containing the entire design process (including optimisation) support structure generation and layer/scan information.
+This means a seamless process from the first sketch to the machine data.
+The data generated will be an all-in-one format, containing the entire design process (including optimization) support structure generation and layer/scan information.
 A 2D nesting software will be onboard and later also 3D-nesting.
 Further, there will be no data handover to use Optimization and FEA packages as such are already optional in NX™.

 The first reactions were very positive as the STL. is still the quasi-standard which simply nobody likes but has to deal with.

 SIEMENS also partnered up with TRUMPF, offering the capabilities of the MATERIALISE Build Processor in TRUMPFs TruTops Print with NX software.
 TRUMPF was the first company to offer access to their machines and has collaborated with SIEMENS on the development.
 Read SIEMENS press releases here.

 AUTODESK has invested heavily in AM over the last years.

 Alexander Oster (Director for Additive Manufacturing at AUTODESK) explained in his presentation on the TCT-Stage how AUTODESK has strategically invested in additive manufacturing since 2008.
 The acquisition of NETFAB and WITHIN TECHNOLOGIES, two key players in AM software, but also the earlier acquisitions like Moldflow fit nicely into the portfolio.
 More recently Autodesk invested in hardware companies like FIT TECHNOLOGY GROUP, OPTOMEC, Carbon3D and XJET to drive Additive Manufacturing.